Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 * read-only property constructor parameter $\texttt{val}\ name: type$;
 * mutable property constructor parameter $\texttt{var}\ name: type$.

-Regular and read-only property constructor parameters may be introduced with a `vararg` modifier, making them variable argument parameters.
+Property constructor parameters, together with being regular constructor parameters, also declare class properties of the same name and type.

-Property constructor parameters, together with being regular constructor parameters, also declare class properties of the same name and type, with variable argument parameters have corresponding array types, same as with function variable argument parameters.
+> Important: if a property constructor parameter with type $T$ is specified as `vararg`, its corresponding class property type is the result of [*array type specialization*][Array types] of type `Array<`$\outV T$`>`.

-One can consider them to have the following syntactic expansion.
+One can consider primary constructor parameters to have the following syntactic expansion.

 ```kotlin
 class Foo(i: Int, vararg val d: Double, var s: String) : Super(i, d, s) {}